 The day will begin with a guided visit of Sa Dec, a charming and peaceful town, walking along its narrow streets with beautiful old French houses and Chinese temples.
 You will also visit the local market and the Trung Vuong primary school where well known writer Marguerite Duras spent her childhood – (see her famous novel “The Lover”).
 Then, back on board your private sampan for your second day cruise in the Delta.
 While your sampan will proceed upstream on the Mekong River to Long Xuyen, a delicious lunch will be served on board.
 Long Xuyen is a peaceful typical provincial town lying on the Mekong’s banks, dotted with an attractive floating market.
 In the afternoon, an excursion to “Ong Ho” island to visit the museum of Ton Duc Thang, the second president of Vietnam.
 At the end of the day, we will organize an exciting evening with your dinner arranged at a local ancient house.
 You will be able to share experiences with family members and learn about traditional southern lifestyles, a highlight of your journey to be kept for a long time in your memory.
 You will return back on board your private sampan for your second night on the river.
 The sampan will slowly cruise during the night, back to Can Tho.

-Breakfast will be served onboard and then we will transfer you back to Saigon City.
-Fly to Danang in the morning, and our representative will pick up upon arrival and transfer you to Hoi An.
+Breakfast will be served onboard and then we will transfer you back to Saigon City for your flight to Danang, and our representative will pick up upon arrival and transfer you to Hoi An.
 Hoi An Ancient Town is an exceptionally well-preserved example of a South-East Asian trading port dating from the 15th to the 19th century.
 Its buildings and its street plans reflect the influences, both indigenous and foreign, that have combined to produce this unique heritage site; overnight in Hoi An.

 Known as Faifo to early Western traders, Hoi An was one of South East Asia's major international ports and today it still retains that special old-world feel.
 Enjoy a walking tour through the Old Quarter to see the town's landmarks of the Japanese Covered Bridge, the ancient Assembly Hall, Phuc Kien Temple and then we take a river trip and you will enjoy the scenery along the Thu Bon River and the general view of Hoi An Ancient Town.
 Visit the ceramic village of Thanh Ha, the carpentry village of Kim Bong and the Dai Chiem Estuary.
 Hoi An is also famous for its large number of tailor shops, so if you want to have a new wardrobe made up, this is the time to do it.
 Overnight in Hoi An